-Many longtime students of the Bible have trouble accepting that the Great Harlot of Revelation 17 could be God's people, Israel.
-However, John Ritenbaugh shows that God's Word frequently paints unfaithful Israel in this light because she has consistently played the harlot in her relationship with God.
+God's Word frequently paints unfaithful Israel as a harlot because she has consistently played the harlot in her relationship with God.

-Most of us are living in the midst of the end-time manifestation of Babylon the Great.
-We can resist its influence if we understand what makes it so attractive to human nature.
-John Ritenbaugh explains what makes the Mystery Woman tick and why God judges her so severely.
+Most of us are living in the end-time manifestation of Babylon the Great.
+We can resist her influence if we understand what makes her so attractive to us.

 To fulfill one's purpose, one must be singularly focused on what one wants to accomplish.
 Divided minds result in no productivity or even devastation.